Valorant Champions reportedly coming to USA in 2023 - Dexerto

 Valorant fans in America could be in for a treat later in 2023.
 According to Blix’s Alejandro Gomis, the game’s biggest pro event is coming to the U.S. with dates already fully locked in.

-This would mark the first time that the final event has taken place on U.S. soil, as the first two incarnations were both held in Europe.
+This would mark the first time that the final event will take place on U.S. soil, as the first two incarnations were held in Berlin and Instanbul.

-The exact location has yet to be revealed, though the site did say that they expect Los Angeles to be where the in-person tournament will ultimately end up.
+The exact location has yet to be revealed, though the report did say that they expect Los Angeles to be where the in-person tournament will ultimately end up.

 Valorant Champions coming to America in 2023